Thursday, June 22, 2017

 Free speech: A message for public universities (and their students)

 For the universities, before you spend any more time and money expanding the university bureaucracy to implement that micro-aggression reporting system, read Matal v.
 Tam.
-It doesn't say anything the rest of us didn't already know, and it involves the government's denial of a person's right to a trademark because of offensive speech, but all of the principles still apply.
-(It is, after all, the First Amendment.)
-Here are some quotes of interest from the decision, along with some concluding remarks to the universities and their students:
+It doesn't say anything the rest of us didn't already know, but here are some quotes of interest from the decision, along with some concluding remarks to the universities and their students:

 Saturday, June 17, 2017